eigmax/Ziren/docs/src/design/stark.md

 - Compute polynomial coefficients.
 - Extend evaluations to the larger domain,

-ZKM2 implements this via Radix2DitParallel - a parallel FFT algorithm that divides butterfly network layers into two halves.
+zkMIPS implements this via Radix2DitParallel - a parallel FFT algorithm that divides butterfly network layers into two halves.

 ## Low-Degree Enforcement